How to Choose the Best Backpacking Tent

 Elixir™ 1, 2, 3, 4

-Are shorter backpacks with more creature comforts your thing?
+Are shorter backpacks with more creature comforts your thing, or you do a mix of backpacking and car camping?
 Maybe you’d rather sacrifice some weight savings for the added durability and space needed for spending a lot of time in your tent.
 The Elixir tents deliver just that with a little more of everything: space, protection and durability.
 The Elixirs are built with reliable 70D nylon floors, while a fabric canopy adds warmth and privacy with just enough mesh for great ventilation and visibility when not using the rainfly.
-Just like the Hubba Hubba tents, the Gear Shed works with the Elixr 1, 2 and 3 tents, adding nearly 27 square feet of added vestibule coverage for gear, bikes and more.
+Just like the Hubba Hubba tents, the Gear Shed works with the Elixir 1, 2 and 3 tents, adding nearly 27 square feet of added vestibule coverage for gear, bikes and more.

 Access™ 1, 2, 3

-The Access tents strike a critical balance between weather protection and lightweight packability for high mileage ski tours, snowshoeing and weekend winter camping.
+Technically a winter shelter, the Access tents strike a critical balance between weather protection and lightweight packability for high-mileage ski tours, snowshoeing and weekend winter camping.
 While still plenty robust for high winds and snow loads, their intended use is ratcheted back slightly to camping in relatively protected areas at or below treeline.
 This focused design intention allowed us to shave some weight, keeping your pack lighter so you can enjoy turns with a full pack a bit more.
 Limited mesh in the tent canopy retains warmth inside and works with a vented fly to maintain excellent ventilation.

 Thru-Hiker Mesh House 1, 2, 3